-The family of mortar systems provides organic, indirect fire support to the maneuver unit commander and is employed in all combat formations.
-The Army uses three variants of 120 mm mortar systems.
-The two mounted variants are the M121 120 mm mortar, used on the M1064A3 Mortar Carrier, and the 120 mm Recoiling Mortar System, used on the M1129 and M1252 Stryker Mortar Carriers.
-The M120A1 120 mm Towed Mortar System is the dismounted variant.
-The Mortar Fire Control System (MFCS) provides the warfighter improvements in command and control of mortar fires and the speed of employment, accuracy and survivability of mortars.
-The M95/M96 MFCS – Mounted (MFCS-M), used on the M1064A3, M1129 and M1252, and the M150/M151 MFCS-Dismounted (MFCS-D), used with the M120A1, combine a fire control computer with an inertial navigation and pointing system, allowing crews to fire in less than a minute and greatly improving mortar lethality and accuracy, and crew survivability.
+The family of mortar systems provides fire support to the maneuver unit commander and is employed in all combat formations.
+The two mounted variants are the M121 120mm mortar, used on the M1064A3 Mortar Carrier, and the 120mm Recoiling Mortar System, used on the M1129 and M1252 Stryker Mortar Carriers.
+The M120A1 120mm Towed Mortar System is the dismounted variant.
+The Mortar Fire Control System (MFCS) is the digital fire control for 120mm mortars that provides the warfighter improvements in command and control of mortar fires and the speed of employment, accuracy and survivability of mortars.
+The M95/M96 MFCS – Mounted (MFCS-M), used on the M1064A3, M1129, M1252, and M1287 mortar carriers; the M150/M151 MFCS-Dismounted (MFCS-D), is integral to the M120A1 Towed Mortar System, combine a fire control computer with an inertial navigation pointing system, allowing crews to fire in less than a minute greatly improving mortar lethality and accuracy, and crew survivability.
 The Lightweight M252A1 81 mm Mortar System and Lightweight M224A1 60 mm Mortar System have been qualified and are in production and fielding.
 The M252A1 weighs 20 percent less and the M224A1 weighs 13 percent less than their legacy counterparts, yet maintain the same capability.
-All of the mortar systems fire a full family of ammunition including high-explosive, infrared and visible light illumination, smoke, and training.
+All of the mortar systems fire a full family of ammunition including high-explosive, infrared and visible light illumination, smoke, and training mortar cartridges.

 Mortar Systems provide the maneuver commander rapid, responsive, hip-pocket indirect fires in support of combat operations.

 - Maximum Range (meters): 7,240 (with standard fuze)